mindspore-ai/docs/tutorials/source_en/advanced_use/debugging_in_pynative_mode.md

 In PyNative mode, single operators, common functions, network inference, and separated gradient calculation can be executed.
 The following describes the usage and precautions.

+> In PyNative mode, operators are executed asynchronously on the device to improve performance.
+Therefore, when an error occurs during operator excution, the error information may be displayed after the program is executed.

 ## Executing a Single Operator

 Execute a single operator and output the result, as shown in the following example.